Three Poetry Writing Exercises

 These poetry writing exercises are meant to be helpful and fun.
 If you tried any of these exercises, feel free to share your thoughts in the comments.
 Did you learn anything?
 Did you end up writing a poem?

 Do you have any poetry writing exercises to share?
-Have any special requests for exercises that deal with specific areas of writing?
 Leave a comment!

 Are you looking for more writing exercises?
 Pick up a copy of 101 Creative Writing Exercises, available in paperback and ebook.